 \subsection{The correspondence}

 We are now in a position to state the main theorem in this section.
 First remark that if $\chi$ is a character of $G$, then $\chi([\varphi,\theta(\varphi)])=0$ and therefore the Hermite--Einstein equation (\ref{eq:11}) implies $\pardeg_\chi E=\chi(c)$.
 In particular, if $c=0$, $\pardeg_\chi E=0$.
 It is important to note that this is no longer true in general for a character of $H$ alone, so we cannot conclude that the total parabolic degree of $E$ must vanish.
 This justifies the topological condition in the following theorem. \begin{theorem} Let $(E,\varphi)$ be a parabolic $G$-Higgs bundle, equipped with an adapted initial metric $h_0$.
-Suppose that $\pardeg_\chi E=\chi(c)$ for all characters $\chi$ of $\glie$.
-Then $(E,\varphi)$ admits a Hermite--Einstein metric $h$, quasi-isometric to $h_0$, if and only if $(E,\varphi)$ is $c$-polystable. \end{theorem} It seems difficult to reduce Theorem \ref{th:correspondence-1} to the theorem of Simpson \cite{Sim90} for the case $G=\GL_n\setC$ by taking a faithful representation, since in particular it is not clear how the stability conditions would relate.
+Let $c\in \imag\,\liez(\lieh)$ such that $\pardeg_\chi E=\chi(c)$ for all characters $\chi$ of $\glie$.
+Then $(E,\varphi)$ admits a $c$-Hermite--Einstein metric $h$ quasi-isometric to $h_0$ and $\alpha_i$-adapted at each puncture $x_i$, if and only if $(E,\varphi)$ is $c$-polystable.
+Moreover, any two such Hermite-Einstein metrics are related by an automorphism of $(E,\varphi)$, that is, an element of $PE(H^\C)$ fixing $\varphi$. \end{theorem} It seems difficult to reduce Theorem \ref{th:correspondence-1} to the theorem of Simpson \cite{Sim90} for the case $G=\GL_n\setC$ by taking a faithful representation, since in particular it is not clear how the stability conditions would relate.
 Instead, we prefer to give a direct proof by checking that the proof in \cite{Biq97} still applies here.

-The necessity of the $c$-polystability condition is a direct consequence of Lemma \ref{lemma:analytic-degree-parabolic}, since the second term in the degree is nonnegative for a holomorphic reduction.
-So to prove Theorem \ref{th:correspondence-1} we have to prove that $c$-polystability is sufficient.
+We prove the Theorem in the next sections.
 For clarity, we restrict to the case $c=0$ (it is well-known how to modify the proof to handle nonzero $c$, see for example \cite{bradlow-garcia-prada-mundet:2003}), and we will refer to $0$-polystability as polystability.